Zero seller fees — every saleBuilt by ex-estate agentsLiverpool-based · Nationally active70%+ sold before auction day †

 Everything you need to know.

-The Act received Royal Assent on 27 October 2025, with Phase 1 coming into force on 1 May 2026.
-Key changes include: abolition of Section 21 no-fault evictions, all ASTs converting to periodic assured tenancies, new statutory grounds for possession (including Ground 1A for sale requiring 4 months' notice), rent increases limited to once per year, and new compliance obligations including a forthcoming PRS database and ombudsman.
+The Renters Rights Act 2025 received Royal Assent on 27 October 2025, with Phase 1 coming into force on 1 May 2026.
+Key changes for landlords include: abolition of Section 21 no-fault evictions, all assured shorthold tenancies converting to periodic assured tenancies, new statutory grounds for possession including specific provisions where the landlord intends to sell, rent increases limited to once per year via a formal process, and new compliance obligations including a forthcoming PRS database and ombudsman.
+This is a summary only — specific notice periods, possession routes, and procedural requirements are matters for qualified legal advice.

 Find out what your rental property could be worth in the current market.